Fresh Lemon-Blueberry Dutch Baby

 While you can make Dutch babies without any fruit, I love the sweet-tart flavors they impart, and lemon + blueberry is never a bad idea.
 The blueberries have been particularly good in recent weeks, but you can use any berry in their place, and as the months move on, peaches and other stone fruit will work beautifully, too.

-And if you love the lemon-blueberry combo, you must try these lemon-blueberry muffins and these lemon-blueberry scones.
+And if you love the lemon-blueberry combo, you must try these lemon-blueberry muffins and these lemon-blueberry scones and this lemon-blueberry quick bread.

 How to Make a Lemon-Blueberry Dutch Baby, Step by Step